 Depending on the aircraft, applications will likely take approximately 2-3 hours and will begin shortly after sunrise, as early as 5 AM.
 The aircraft will be ~ 50 feet above the tree tops; not the ground.
 A second application will occur 7-10 days following the first application.

-Exact dates and times depends greatly on weather conditions and insect development.
-Notification will be made 7-14 days in advance of any treatment through various media outlets, including local newspapers, TV and radio.
+Exact dates and times depend greatly on weather conditions and insect development.
+Notification will be made 7-14 days in advance of any treatment through various media outlets.
 Residents within the block will receive a reminder postcard notifying them about the upcoming application.
 MDA staff will be on-site to overs the application.
 The MDA’s Arrest the Pest Info line, 888-545-6684 (MOTH) will be updated with treatment information frequently.
-You can also find information on treatment by following the MDA on Twitter.

 Gypsy Moth Brochure